Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 • What you may see: Soft corals, tropical fish, and reef life close to shore.

-• Access: Shore entry from the seawall, usually by steps.
+• Access: Shore entry from the seawall, usually by concrete steps.

 Sunabe is not the best choice when the water is rough.
 The entry points can be rocky, and waves against the seawall can make getting in and out uncomfortable.
 Marine shoes are important here, and beginners should avoid entering if they are unsure about conditions.